 Life is a game.
 Dreams are within reach.

-Polo represents a certain lifestyle, playing polo is madness on all levels.
+Polo represents a certain lifestyle, playing polo is madness on every level.
 It’s extravagant, dangerous, exhilarating and addictive.
 It’s a gift you give yourself out of passion, to let go, to live fully.
-Each of my drawings is an anthem to this craziness.
+Each of Fabien Claude-Storz’s drawings is an anthem to this craziness.
 One represents the frenzy of a polo player who is constantly changing hemisphere to live an eternal summer and participate in all the tournaments of the world.

 Another is dedicated to the euphoria, to the pure physical pleasure felt by the players who throw themselves after the ball.

 Printed on T-shirts, these images are worn like armor.
 It is said that Mayan warriors drew their courage from pectoral jewelry to find the strength to protect their sacred sites.
-On our Street Art T-shirts, the emblematic red dragon and white horse of the Maison Claude & Storz protect and cultivate in an explosion of color what we have most precious : our inner child.
+On the Tag T-shirts, the emblematic red dragon and white horse of the Maison Claude & Storz protect and cultivate in an explosion of color what we have most precious : our inner child.